spectrocloud/librarium/content/docs/06-integrations/00-portworx_operator.md

 </Tabs>

-# Integrating to an External Etcd
+# Integrating into an External Etcd

 Portworx Enterprise supports multiple Etcd scenarios.

-By default, Portworx will use its own internal key-value store (KVDB).
+Portworx will default use its internal key-value store (KVDB).
 However, you can integrate Portworx to an external Etcd server by following the steps below.

-1. Select either the `Use External Kvdb over HTTP` or `Use External Kvdb over SSL` preset in the pack user interface.
+1. Select the `Use External Kvdb over HTTP` or `Use External Kvdb over SSL` preset in the pack user interface.
 If your external Etcd server requires certificate authentication, you need the `Use External Kvdb over SSL` preset.

 2. Configure the external Etcd endpoint(s) in `charts.portworx-generic.storageCluster.spec.kvdb.endpoints`.